Skip to main content

 Custom data

-Custom data is one of the most powerful features offered by Kameleoon.
-Custom data allows any type of data to be easily associated with each visitor, and is used for two purposes:
+Custom data is one of the most powerful features in Kameleoon.
+Custom data allows any data type association with each visitor and is used for two purposes:

 This article serves as a general guide for learning more about custom data and how to use it effectively.
 If you're interested in creating custom data within the Kameleoon platform, you can refer to the following user guide.